jlee26/Deduper-jlee26/part1_pseudocode.md

         4. Append to dict_umi (key: 0:96; value: line)
         5. Return dict_umi
 2. strand_specificity
-    - Description: Takes in a bit number and returns a string of either + (for positive direction strand) or - (for negative direction strand)
+    - Description: Takes in a decimal number and returns a string of either + (for positive direction strand) or - (for negative direction strand)
-    - Input: bit number
+    - Input: decimal number
     - Output: "+" or "-"
     - Pseudocode:
-        1. Takes in bit number.
+        1. Takes in decimal number.
-        2. If bit number 16 is set to 1 (aka True), return a variable (strand) as -
+        2. If the binary number 16 is set to 1 (aka True), return a variable (strand) as -
         3. Else: return a variable (strand) as +